iyer-karthik/covid19infobot/README.md

 # Slack info bot for COVID 19

 ## Introduction
-A lightweight interactive bot for COVID 19 information.
+A lightweight interactive bot for COVID 19 information developed by [iyer-karthik](https://github.com/iyer-karthik) and [srk2siva](https://github.com/srk2siva).

 The bot can also answer questions on symptoms, prevention methods, vaccination or method of spread for COVID-19.

 Additionally the bot can also get the number of confirmed or recovered cases or deaths due to COVID-19 in different countries with an additional functionality of plotting the results in a graph.

-Developed by [iyer-karthik](https://github.com/iyer-karthik) and [srk2siva](https://github.com/srk2siva).
 Here's a demo.

 ![screenshot](../master//images/screenshot-bot.gif)